Eduardo Suger: Political career

 Suger ran for President of Guatemala in 2003 (Authentic Integral Development), 2007 (Social Action Centre), and 2011 (CREO).
 In 2003, he received 2.23% of the votes; in 2007, 7.45%; and in 2011, he took third place with 16.4% of the vote.
 He has been criticized for only engaging in politics during campaign season, preferring instead to return to his academic career, and for not aligning himself with a political party unless they approach him to be their presidential candidate.

 If elected, one of Suger's main priorities would be to improve Guatemala's education system.
 He is a critic of the complexity of public higher education and claims it often is what delays institutional changes.
 He encourages strengthening the "academic-productivity" and believes everyone deserves an equal right to education, even guerrilla soldiers.
 He planned to eliminate poverty by expanding the middle class and by heavily investing in and empowering those in the war-torn northwestern part of the country.
 He was also interested in turning Guatemala's centralized governmental structure into a federal republic and strengthening the relationship between his home countries of Guatemala and Switzerland.

 Personal life

 In 1960, Suger met Regina Margarita Castillo Rodríguez during a visit to Guatemala while on holiday from ETH Zürich.
 They continued to correspond by mail before he returned in 1964.
 They married on 11 January 1964 in Guatemala.
 The couple has five sons: José Eduardo, Carlos Enrique, Emilio Alejandro, Christian Andree, and Jean Paul.
 Jean Paul (Administrative Vice President), José Eduardo (Dean of FISICC), Christian (Director of Materials Distribution), and Carlos (Director of Operations) all work at Galileo.
-Regina passed away on 16 March 2021.
+Regina died on 16 March 2021.

 Suger's uncle was businessman José Cofiño Ubico, who cofounded Industrias Licoreras de Guatemala.
 His wife is descended from the founders of Cervecería Centro Americana.